m-riley04/EECS-510-Final-Project/machines/README.md

 ```

 ### Line 1: States
-a space-seperated list of states
+a space-separated list of states

 Example:
 ```